-The more stress your schedule is causing, the less effective and productive you are. can use that tendency to focus on scheduled commitments to your advantage by making appointments with yourself.
+We tend to honor the appointments on our schedule, typically putting them above the tasks on our to-do list.
+You can use that tendency to focus on scheduled commitments to your advantage by making appointments with yourself.
 This will help you work on the projects that are most important to you.
 Become your own consultant and add periodic planning sessions with yourself to your planner.
 Use that time to decide where you want to direct your energy and time.

-Action: What two time slots during the day will you reserve for yourself?
+There cannot be a crisis next week.
+My schedule is already full. ~ Henry Kissinger Action: What two time slots during the day will you reserve for yourself?
+(1) You can't really "save" time.

-4. Save time in your daily schedule

-You can't really "save" time.
 But you can use time productively that would otherwise be squandered.
+4. Save time in your daily schedule You can't really "save" time.
+But you can use time productively that would otherwise be squandered.
 When you're standing in line or waiting for appointments, catch up on material you need to read.
 Use technology to increase your productivity by loading digital documents onto your PDA or laptop to read or handle when you're on the go.
-Consolidate errands so that you make only one trip.
+Consolidate Consider outsourcing the activities that drain your efforts and energy so that you can leverage your time for goal-related tasks. errands so that you make only one trip.
 Review the activities that fill your day and determine ways they could be done more efficiently or eliminated.
 By shaving minutes off several tasks throughout the day, you can free up a larger block of time later.
 Action: How will you save time in your schedule today?